jrullan/micropython_neotimer/README.md

 led.off()

 # Two timers, one for debouncing the button signal
-# and the other for generating a pulse with waiting
+# and the other for generating a pulse using waiting()
 debouncer = Neotimer(200)
 pulse = Neotimer(1000)